Stock Investing for Beginners:

 • Checking your portfolio daily: This creates anxiety.
 Check monthly or quarterly instead

-• Chasing hot stocks: By the time you hear about the next GameStop, it's too late
+• Chasing hot stocks: By the time you hear about the next meme stock, it's too late

 • Paying high fees: Every 1% in fees can cost hundreds of thousands over a lifetime

-Learn from others' experiences: 5 Investing Mistakes That Cost Beginners Thousands
+Learn from others' costly errors: 5 Investing Mistakes That Cost Beginners Thousands

 Set It and (Mostly) Forget It